oemof/oemof-solph/docs/usage.rst

   :end-before: """

-These constraints are applied in addition to those of a standard :class:`~oemof.solph.network.transformer.Transformer`.
+These constraints are applied in addition to those of a standard :class:`~oemof.solph.components.Converter`.
 The constraints limit the range of the possible operation points, like the following picture shows.
 For a certain flow of fuel, there is a line of operation points, whose slope is defined by the power loss factor :math:`\beta` (in some contexts also referred to as